fabioberger/airtable-go/README.md

 )

 airtableAPIKey := os.Getenv("AIRTABLE_API_KEY")
-baseID := "apphllLCpWnySSF7q" // replace this with your baseID
-shouldRetryIfRateLimited := true
+baseID := "apphllLCpWnySSF7q" // replace this with your airtable base's id shouldRetryIfRateLimited := true

 client := airtable.New(airtableAPIKey, baseID, shouldRetryIfRateLimited)
 ```

-Detailed documentation and examples on how to use this library are available on the <a href="">Airtable-go GoDoc page</a>.
-In addition to this, check out the unit and integration tests, they provide working examples of all the client methods available.
+You can now call many methods on the client instance.
+These are documented in the <a href="https://godoc.org/github.com/fabioberger/airtable-go">Airtable-go GoDoc page</a>.
+In addition to this, check out the <a href="https://github.com/fabioberger/airtable-go/blob/master/client_test.go">stubbed tests</a> and <a href="https://github.com/fabioberger/airtable-go/blob/master/integration_tests/client_test.go">integration tests</a> included in this project, they contain working examples of all the client methods available.